The Importance of Evidence-Based Practice in Occupational Therapy

 If an article on the use of neuromuscular stimulation correlates to an increase in muscle strength but does not apply that strength to a functional activity such as lifting a box as a part of a job or carrying dishes across a kitchen, its usefulness in your actual research base for treatment will be limited.

-The use of evidence-based practice has become increasingly important in the field of occupational therapy and it is critical that you begin considering the evidence as you provide treatment to your patients.
+The use of evidence-based practice has become increasingly important in the field of occupational therapy and it is critical that you begin considering the evidence as you provide your interventions to your patients.

-All this information might sound daunting, especially if you have not yet incorporated evidence-based practice into your clinical treatment.
-This literature review by Thomas and Law (2013) discusses some of the pertinent factors involved in the use of evidence-based practice by occupational therapists.
+All this information might sound daunting at first, especially if you have not yet incorporated evidence-based practice into your clinical treatment.
+This literature review by Thomas and Law discusses some of the pertinent factors involved in the use of evidence-based practice by occupational therapists.
 It may help you to start incorporating these principles into your practice.

 *If you’re looking for evidence-based continuing education but aren’t sure where to start, be sure to check out MedBridge Continuing Education for unlimited online CEUs that are backed by current evidence.
 You can get $175 off of their standard price by using this link or the promo code MYOTSPOT.

-Disclosure: I am an affiliate for MedBridge and I may receive commissions for purchases made through this link at no extra cost to you.
-MedBridge is a continuing education product that I personally use and recommend.
-I won’t put anything on this site that I haven’t verified and/or personally used.
+Disclosure: I am an affiliate for MedBridge and I may receive a small commission for purchases made through this link at no extra cost to you.
+This goes directly back into the operating costs of My OT Spot.

 Evidence-Based Practice and Research (2018).
 American Occupational Therapy Association,

 Paquette, S., OTD, OTR/L, CPE, D-ABVE.
 (2016).
-Critically Appraised Topic: Evidence for the Effectiveness of Exercise and Work-Related Interventions.
-Retrieved June 5, 2018, from https://www.aota.org/Practice/Rehabilitation-Disability/Evidence-Based/CAT-Musculo-Work.aspx
+Critically Appraised Topic: Evidence for the Effectiveness of Exercise and Work-Related Interventions. https://www.aota.org/Practice/Rehabilitation-Disability/Evidence-Based/CAT-Musculo-Work.aspx